Immigration to Chile: Greece

-The Greek community in Chile are estimated to number from 90,000 to 120,000, and reside either in the Santiago area or in the Antofagasta area, mostly.
+The Greek community in Chile are estimated to number 150,000, and reside either in the Santiago area or in the Antofagasta area, mostly.
 Chile is one of the 5 countries with the most descendants of Greeks in the world.

 The Greek community has great importance in Chile.
 The first immigrants arrived during the 16th century from Crete, so named "Candia" in honor of the island's capital, the current Heraklion.
 The surname, although at present, is very disconnected from its ancient origins.
 The majority of Greek immigrants arrived in Chile at the beginning of century, some as part of their spirit of adventure and escape from the rigors of the World War and the catastrophe of Smyrna in Asia Minor, although many Greeks had already settled in Antofagasta, a city in northern Chile, including crews of the ships commanded by Arturo Prat for the Pacific War (1879–1883) in naval battle of Iquique (boatswain Constantine Micalvi).
 It is very likely that the good climate of the area has been a major attraction for immigrants Greeks.
 However, the chronicles of the time show that most attracted by the reputation he had acquired the northern Chilean operation of salt and the wealth they had in the country.
 According to El Mercurio of Antofagasta, between the years 1920 and 1935 there were about 4,000 Greeks in the city and other 3,000 in offices saltpeter.

 The majority of Greek immigrants arrived in Chile at the beginning of the 20th century for his spirit adventurer.
 However, the chronicles of the time show that most attracted by the reputation he had acquired the north by the operation of nitrate.
 The country was plunging into an economic boom that lasted a very large period in which the Chileans did not pay taxes.
 Salitre fever attracted thousands of foreigners who came from Europe and some of the United States.
 The "nitrate" or city offices located close to the mineral operations were a glorious time.
 Furniture, curtains, carpets were imported from France or England and foreigners also imported European governesses to educate their shoots.

 Amid this flood of foreigners who populated northern Chilean appeared Greece.
 Was an numerous Collectivité Hellenic whose records were listed in two sources.
 One of these was the extensive collaboration that gave the Chilean press through its pages in the newspaper El Mercurio.
 The other end of the fire under the rubble of the first home that housed the proto-Hellenes of Chile.